Last Updated on June 18, 2021

 - Waterproof socks, gloves, and hat

-- A knife and a legal form of self defense – know the areas laws; most states honor the rule that a vehicle equates to your home away from home BUT not all do, know before you go
+- A knife and a legal form of self-defense – know the laws of the area; most states honor the rule that a vehicle equates to your home away from home BUT not all do, know before you go

 - First aid kit, and the knowledge of how to use all of its contents.

 - If you are on medication, carry a 3 day supply in your emergency kit

 Preppers will have their appropriate prepared bags for survival with them.

 The most important thing you can do on the road is to not bring attention to yourself as a traveler.
 We all like to talk to people, but you do not know that person.
 Be prepared for the worse but look for the best.
 This will go a long way towards guaranteeing a safe trip and a safe return.

 About the author – Ashley is a writer at studyclerk website and a content marketing specialist.
 She is an award-winning writer.
 Since her first high school award in Creative Writing, she continues to deliver awesome content through various niches.